To decriminalize marijuana it must be descheduled. Rescheduling is not enough.

 What Is The Controlled Substances Act and Why Must Marijuana Be Removed From It?

 The CSA regulates certain drugs under existing federal law into one of five schedules.
 As a result of its placement in any schedule of the CSA, marijuana is criminalized.
 Currently, marijuana is a “Schedule 1” drug.
 This means that the U.S. government has labeled marijuana as a drug with a high abuse risk.
 They claim it has no safe, accepted medical use.
-We know from research and anecdotal experience that people find many benefits to using marijuana.
+We know from research and anecdotal experience that people find many benefits to using marijuana, with tens of thousands of physicians recommending medical marijuana therapy to millions of patients enrolled in state medical use programs.

 Moving marijuana to a less harsh schedule, such as Schedule III, under the CSA would officially acknowledge the medical benefits of marijuana.
 However, medical and adult use in legal states would still be illegal under federal law.
 There would still be penalties for personal use and selling marijuana with or without a license.
-This includes mandatory minimum sentences.
+This includes mandatory minimum sentences, including for repeat personal use violations.
 Noncitizens could still be deported simply for working in the marijuana industry, even in legal states.
 People could still be denied assistance for housing and food if they have a previous conviction.

 Congress and President Biden have a responsibility to end federal marijuana criminalization and its harms.

 President Biden recognizes that criminalizing marijuana has harmed lives, especially in Black and brown communities.
-But moving marijuana to Schedule III alone cannot undo the damage caused by decades of federal prohibition.
+But moving marijuana to Schedule III continues criminalization and this action alone cannot undo the damage caused by decades of federal prohibition.

-• issue broader pardons and give back benefits to people and communities who lost them as a result of a marijuana conviction;
+• release individuals incarcerated for marijuana offenses, issue broader pardons and give back benefits to people and communities who lost them as a result of a marijuana conviction;

-• call on the Department of Justice to issue new guidance to ease federal marijuana enforcement;
+• call on the Department of Justice to issue new guidance to deprioritize federal marijuana enforcement to reduce the number of prosecutions; and

 Tell the Biden Admin you support federal marijuana decrim.